LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/3rd Semester/Consumer Psychology/Evolutionary Psychology.md

 - "Proximate Motive," which is the immediate reason for a behavior (like eating when hungry),
 - "Ultimate Motive," which is the evolutionary purpose of a behavior (like eating to survive and reproduce).
 - The palm trees labeled "Plasticity" indicate that these motives can adapt or change due to environmental factors.
-- The "Ecology" part of the island represents the environmental context that shapes and influences both the immediate, proximate motives and the deeper, evolutionary ultimate motives for behaviors.
+- The "Ecology" ([[Behavioral Ecology]]) part of the island represents the environmental context that shapes and influences both the immediate, proximate motives and the deeper, evolutionary ultimate motives for behaviors.

 ### Short History of Human Behaviour Views
 - **The ghost in the machine:** The soul makes choices free from biology (dominant for most centuries).